-Each of the criteria is dealt with on a separate page, outlining what to aim for at each level, and how to achieve this.
+Each of the criteria is dealt with on a separate page, outlining what to aim for at each level and how to achieve this.

 The What to aim for statements should be regarded as universal, and applicable to any engagement scenario.
-The How can you achieve it? section provides guidance on how to meet the criteria, but SP=EEDTM recognises that these are not the only ways in which the aims can be met.
+The How can you achieve it? section provides guidance on how to meet the criteria, but SP=EED® recognises that these are not the only ways in which the aims can be met.

-Use SP=EEDTM to design effective engagement:
+Use SP=EED® to design effective engagement:

 - think about and plan engagement well before the process begins

 - help everyone to understand the objectives of the process

 - manage public expectation

-- · identify suitable approaches
+- identify suitable approaches

 - manage the consultation process

 - evaluate and learn

+- be creative and ambitious

-Note - an engagement process might achieve different levels with regard to different criteria Level 1 Informing an essential building block for engagement a one-way process a valuable end in itself and the most appropriate level to aim for in certain situations an essential step in achieving Levels 2 and 3 Level 2 Consulting incorporates and builds on Level 1 an interactive and iterative process - listening, and being responsive to issues raised an appropriate level in many situations the level of engagement most often aimed for and achieved Level 3 Partnership incorporates Levels 1 and 2, but goes well beyond the most demanding level of engagement achievable and appropriate in the right situation may take place over an extended period of time involves in-depth collaboration with partners, and could include potential for their input into design of proposals and the engagement process
+Note - an engagement process might achieve different levels with regard to different criteria Level 1 Informing an essential building block for engagement a one-way process a valuable end in itself and the most appropriate level to aim for in certain situations where the public has limited influence on final proposals an essential step in achieving Levels 2 and 3 Level 2 Consulting incorporates and builds on Level 1 an interactive and iterative process - listening, and being responsive to issues raised an appropriate level in many situations where the public can influence proposals Level 3 Partnership incorporates Levels 1 and 2, but goes well beyond the most resource-intensive level of engagement where members of the public are involved in the design and development process, such as charrettes involves in-depth collaboration with partners, and should include potential for their input into the design of proposals and the engagement process, plus a co-production approach with shared ownership of outcomes may take place over an extended period of time, or be a shorter, more intensive process